GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/PubSubToElasticsearch/README.md

 * dataset: The type of logs sent via Pub/Sub for which we have out of the box dashboard.
 Known log types values are audit, vpcflow, and firewall.
 If no known log type is detected, we default to pubsub
 * namespace: The namespace for dataset.
 Default is default
 * inputSubscription: PubSub subscription to read from, ex: projects/my-project/subscriptions/my-subscription
-* deadletterTable: Deadletter table for failed inserts in form: project-id:dataset.table
+* errorOutputTable: Error output table for failed inserts in form: project-id:dataset.table
 * elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
 * elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint